NodeBE4/opinion/_posts/2022-05-02-theoryofdoom.md

 The issue is what's left to fight over, in the absence of border states.
 At that point, it's not about the Baltic states, Ukraine, etc.  Rather, it's about a showdown for power over the European continent --- basically, the [war that Churchill wanted](https://www.thehistorypress.co.uk/articles/operation-unthinkable-churchill-s-plans-to-invade-the-soviet-union/#:~:text=The%20plan%20called%20for%20a,his%20domination%20of%20East%20Europe) and the USSR spent the Cold War preparing for.

+----- __250.3__ -----2022-05-02 05:50:29+08:00:

+[That is not an easy assessment](https://www.businessinsider.com/putin-said-2018-would-use-nuclear-weapons-if-russia-attacked-2022-4), when what counts as an "attack" is subjective in nature.

+----- __250.4__ -----2022-05-02 06:12:19+08:00:

+At least three problems with jumping to conclusions like that readily present themselves.

+First, the article doesn't say that a missile attack is the only condition under which Putin would use nuclear weapons or even define what type of "missile attack" Putin meant:

+> It is unclear if Putin meant that Russia would respond only in the case of nuclear warheads or non-nuclear missiles in general.

+Second, no one has any idea what the actual tripwire would be for Putin.
+Nor is it the case that Putin sees himself as bound by past statements or commitments.
+The opposite is true, as reflected in nearly every consequential foreign policy decision he has made --- from the Budapest memorandum to present.

+Third, you have limited your consideration to nuclear conflict between the Russia and NATO.
+It is unclear whether you are assuming that Russia would not use nuclear weapons against a non-nuclear power (i.e., Ukraine) or whether that just hasn't been considered.
+If nuclear weapons are used in the current conflict --- and that is a big "if" --- the most likely form such use would take, would be Russia using tactical nuclear weapons against Ukraine.
+In that case, it's unlikely the United States under current leadership would respond militarily.
+That unanswered provocation would set the context for future nuclear conflict in the absence of buffer states between Russia and NATO.